harp-tech/protocol/Device.md

 Address: `008`

 Contains the current system timestamp in whole seconds.
-The default value is `0` and will increment one unit for each elapsed second.
+The default value is `0` (Zero) and will increment one unit for each elapsed second.

 ```mermaid
 ---